 The ECE student body is a close knit community that values wellness away from the classroom as much as success within it.
-Our department is known for its pizza parties celebrating various holidays, as well as the recently-renovated ECE Lounge, where our students can always expect to find a friendly face (as well as free coffee courtesy of the department).
+Our department is known for its pizza parties celebrating various holidays, as well as the recently-renovated ECE Lounge, where our students can always expect to find a friendly face.

 Look below to read about Barton Hall’s facilities, as well as learn more about ECE’s many student groups.
 You can also head over to the Whiting School of Engineering’s website for more schoolwide information about life on the Homewood campus.